Gary Numan: 1984–1993: Record label foundation, collaborations, and career downturn

+1994–2001: New musical direction and critical acclaim

-In 1991, Numan ventured into film-scoring by co-composing the music for The Unborn with Michael R. Smith (the score was later released as the 1995 album Human).
-After Outland (1991), another critical and commercial disappointment and his second and last studio album with I.R.S., Numan reactivated Numa Records, under which he would release his next two albums.
-He supported Orchestral Manoeuvres in the Dark (who had opened for him in 1979) on a 1993 arena tour.
-By 1994, Numan decided to stop attempting to crack the pop market and concentrate instead on exploring more personal themes, including his vocal atheism.
+By 1994, Numan decided to stop attempting to crack the pop market and concentrate instead on exploring more personal themes, including his vocal atheism further (these themes had occasionally been explored on previous studio albums).
 His future wife Gemma encouraged him to strip away the influences of the more recent years.
-Numan thus sought a grittier, more industrial tone for his songwriting on the album Sacrifice, on which, for the first time, he played almost all the instruments himself.
-Luckily, Nine Inch Nails, who were influenced by Numan's music, and other bands with industrial tendencies were contemporaneously becoming famous, and Sacrifice received critical acclaim.
+Numan thus sought a grittier, more industrial tone for his songwriting on his twelfth solo studio album Sacrifice, on which, for the first time, he played almost all the instruments himself.
+Nine Inch Nails (NIN), who were influenced by Numan's music, and other bands with industrial tendencies were contemporaneously becoming famous, and Sacrifice received critical acclaim.
 According to Numan, the influence was mutual.
-He cites "Closer" as his favorite Nine Inch Nails song, and has said "Head Like a Hole" has "the best chorus ever".
+He cites 1994's "Closer" as his favourite Nine Inch Nails song, and has said that 1989's "Head Like a Hole" has "the best chorus ever".
+Depeche Mode's eighth studio album Songs of Faith and Devotion (1993) that came out during the recording of Sacrifice became a massive influence on Numan that both musically and lyrically inspired his new, darker direction.

-Sacrifice was the last album Numan made before shutting down Numa Records permanently.
-His next two studio albums, Exile (1997) and Pure (2000), were well received and significantly helped to restore his critical reputation, as did a tribute album, Random.
-Random was released shortly before Exile and featured artists, such as Damon Albarn and Jesus Jones, who had been influenced by Numan.
-Numan toured the U.S. in support of Exile, his first stateside concerts since the early 1980s.
+Sacrifice was the final studio album that Numan made before shutting down Numa Records permanently.
+His next two studio albums, Exile (1997) and Pure (2000), were well received and significantly helped to restore his critical reputation, as did the double-CD tribute album dedicated to Numan, Random (1997).
+Random was released shortly before Exile and featured artists, such as Blur's Damon Albarn, EMF, Jesus Jones, the Orb, Moloko and Pop Will Eat Itself, who had been influenced by Numan.
+Numan toured the US in support of Exile, his first stateside concerts since the early 1980s.